3. The Imperative Programming Paradigm

 Similarly, we can redirect input from a file using this notation:

-The following techniques are useful for creating console applications in Scala.
+The following techniques are useful for creating command-line applications in Scala.
 As in Java, command-line arguments are available to a Scala application as args of type Array[String].

 We can read the standard input as lines using this iterator: